PodsLink/podslink-help/source/basic/battery_display.md

 ---

 #### Function Description
-- Once the headphones have been added and connected, you can view the battery level display within the software.
+- Once the earbuds have been added and connected, you can view the battery level display within the software.

 <img src="battery_display/img.png" width="70%" alt="">